castagnoemanuele/STM32-smart-alarm/README.md

 - Monitor system status on the OLED display.

 ## Notes
-- The standard <wire.h> library gave us many problems when using the esp32 as a slave devicce on the i2c bus.
+- For the ESP32 firmware the standard <wire.h> library gave us many problems when using the esp32 as a slave devicce on the i2c bus.
 Changing the <Wire.h> to the standard <drivers/i2c.h> solved these problems.
+- For the STM32, getting the RC522 to work was a lot of trouble, probably because our card reader was a cheap clone.
+Out of many things, to get it to work we had to set the SPI prescaler to 32, because the default value was too high for the RC522.
+Also it is possible that powering the chip with 5v instead of 3.3v helped.

 ## License